 The manager who knows there is a problem

 There often tends to be a belief from managers that they must wait until a formal complaint is made before they can take any action.
 This belief, which is false, sometimes reinforces a business’ reluctance to investigate and can be used by a manager to stick their head in the sand about what is going on in the workplace.
-Under work health and safety legislation, contract and tort, an employer must take all reasonable steps to protect the health and safety of employees.
+Under work health and safety legislation, contract and tort, an employer must take all reasonable steps to protect the health and safety of employees including workplace safety training.
 This includes taking action as soon as becoming aware of serious workplace concerns, regardless of the way these may be communicated to the business.
 Taking action early also assists in deterring future formal complaints and can improve employee morale and performance.

 The employee who complains but doesn’t want an investigation

 It is not unusual for an employee to approach a manager to assist them with concerns that they have or to mentor them through a tricky situation with the express request that the manager not pass on the information to anyone else.
 Whilst the vast majority of concerns will be relatively simple and can be resolved by providing coaching or mentoring on occasion the concerns may be so serious that the manager has an obligation to disclose the matter and take further action, despite the employee’s wishes.
 Ignoring serious complaints or not taking further action on the basis that the employee has requested that a formal investigation not be conducted can potentially have disastrous consequences for the business, Is for this reason that recently all the team members have been trained by the famous Jennifer Dawn Coaching and the results are impressing.